octopus-network/octopus-appchain-anchor/README.md

   * `minimum_validator_deposit`: The minimum deposit amount for a validator to register itself to this contract.
   * `minimum_delegator_deposit`: The minimum deposit amount for a delegator to delegate his voting weight to a certain validator.
   * `minimum_total_stake_for_booting`: The minimum value of total stake in this contract for booting corresponding appchain.
-  * `maximum_market_value_percent_of_near_fungible_tokens`: The maximum percentage of the total market value of all NEP-141 tokens to the total market value of OCT token staked in this contract
+  * `maximum_market_value_percent_of_near_fungible_tokens`: The maximum percentage of the total market value of all NEAR fungible tokens to the total market value of OCT token staked in this contract
   * `maximum_market_value_percent_of_wrapped_appchain_token`: The maximum percentage of the total market value of wrapped appchain token to the total market value of OCT token staked in this contract.
   * `minimum_validator_count`: The minimum number of validator(s) registered in this contract for booting the corresponding appchain and keep it alive.
   * `maximum_validators_per_delegator`: The maximum number of validator(s) which a delegator can delegate to.